SÃO LOURENÇO BARROCAL–A RENOVATED FARMSTEAD IN ALENTEJO PORTUGAL

 There are farm roads the cross the vast property, following the map to see ancient dwellings, Roman ruins, and working farm animals.
 There’s even an old bullring from when this was a thriving cooperative.
 The property looks over the Alqueva reservoir, the largest man made lake in Europe.

-São Lourenço do Barrocal tree in sun
+São Lourenço do Barrocal perfect tree

 I just fell in love with all these trees, the big blue sky and the puffy white clouds.